 Diffusion

-Two transient examples in examples/diffusion/: a linear heat equation with implicit Euler time stepping (heat/heat.py) and a nonlinear phase-field problem solved by Newton’s method at each timestep (allen-cahn/ac.py).
+Two transient problems in examples/diffusion/: a linear heat equation with implicit Euler time stepping (heat/heat.py) and a nonlinear phase-field problem solved by Newton’s method at each timestep (allen-cahn/).
 Together they exercise both the linear time-stepping pattern from Time Integration and the nonlinear / Newton pattern from Sparse Solvers.
+The Allen-Cahn problem ships in three flavours: the hand-written backward-Euler Newton loop (ac.py), the same step driven by torch_sla.nonlinear_solve (ac_torch_sla.py), and an unconditionally energy-stable convex–concave splitting (ac_convex_concave.py).

 2D heat equation — heat/heat.py